 With sunshine nearly 365 days a year, sunset is celebrated each night with a lively street carnival at Mallory Square.

-The island’s near-perfect climate means the calendar is so packed with events and celebrations — many designed to appeal specifically to LGBT visitors — that any time is a good time to arrive.
+The island’s near-perfect climate means the calendar is so packed with events and celebrations — many designed to appeal specifically to LGBTQ visitors — that any time is a good time to arrive.

 Drag abounds, as do elaborate and plentifully plumed costumes.
 The event is capped by a parade showcasing world-class floats, costumes and revelry that must be experienced to be believed.
-The campaigns for king and queen of the festivities traditionally raise more than $100,000 each year for the Florida Keys’ A.H. of Monroe County, formerly called AIDS Help.
+The campaign for king and queen of the festivities traditionally raises well over $100,000 each year for the Florida Keys’ A.H. of Monroe County, formerly called AIDS Help.

-The Key West Business Guild’s Headdress Ball (www.headdressballkeywest.com) is a highlight of Fantasy Fest, astounding spectators and participants with jaw-dropping handcrafted headpieces that can exceed 10 feet in height.
+The Key West Business Guild’s Headdress Ball (headdressballkeywest.com) is a highlight of Fantasy Fest, astounding spectators and participants with jaw-dropping handcrafted headpieces that can exceed 10 feet in height.

 Other annual celebrations may be less flashy, but are equally appealing.
-In March, drama fans can celebrate the life and work of Tennessee Williams, award-winning playwright of “The Glass Menagerie” and “A Streetcar Named Desire” among others, on the island he called home for more than three decades.
-Dennis Beaver, founder of the Tennessee Williams Key West Exhibit, spearheads the Tennessee Williams Birthday Celebration (www.twkw.org).
+Each spring drama fans can celebrate the life and work of Tennessee Williams, award-winning playwright of “The Glass Menagerie” and “A Streetcar Named Desire” among others, on the island he called home for more than three decades.
+Dennis Beaver, founder of the Tennessee Williams Key West Exhibit, also established the Tennessee Williams Birthday Celebration (twkw.org).

-August’s steamy temperatures bring Tropical Heat (www.tropicalheatkw.com), an adventurous long weekend of all-male adult fun.
-The four-day roster includes happenings that range from pool parties to drag shows to late-night gatherings at island clubs.
+August’s steamy temperatures bring Tropical Heat (tropicalheatkw.com), an adventurous long weekend of all-male adult fun.
+The roster includes happenings that range from pool parties to drag shows to late-night gatherings at island clubs.